personalrobotics/humanpy/README.md

 ``user_id=id`` :
 it is required in order to have different humans in the same environment.
 It has to be defined both for ``sim=True`` and ``sim=False`` env is the environment.

+``env``:
-It allows to use of an environmet containing herb.
-If env is not set, a new environment is generated.
+It allows the use of an environmet in which also herb is loaded.
+If env is not set or is equal to None, a new environment is generated.

 You can also optionally attach a viewer to the OpenRave environment by passing ``attach_viewer=True``.